-What is listed here is optional, but this list was created to highlight the easier, less expensive actions you can take, and informing you about the actions and upgrades which rarely offer a return on your time and financial investment.
+What is listed here is optional, but these ideas are designed to highlight the easier, less expensive actions you can take, and informing you about the projects and upgrades which rarely offer a return on your time and financial investment.

 First, let’s go over the things that don’t actually make financial sense.
 Many remodels and renovations cost more than you can recoup during the sale, and simply aren’t worth it.